kundajelab/genomedisco/README.md

 Say you want to compare 2 contact maps.
 For this example, we will use a subset of datasets from Rao et al., 2014.

-First, configure the files used in the example:
+First, configure the files used in the example: (this will create all input files necessary for the example on which we will run GenomeDISCO)

 ```
 genomedisco/examples/configure_example.sh